economath/finance-toolkit/README.md

 The minimization problem can be solved using Lagrange multipliers to minimize the variance.

 ### Calculate Efficient Frontier
-This calculations use the method outlines in  Prof. Eric Zivot's Portfolio Theory Class notes here
+This calculation uses the method outlines in Prof. Eric Zivot's Portfolio Theory Class notes here

 https://faculty.washington.edu/ezivot/econ424/portfolioTheoryMatrix.pdf